So many faces

 ADVOCACY FOR WOMEN & THE ARTS

-Shellen is Co-President of the Women in the Arts & Media Coalition, Inc. which brings together many unions, guilds, and associations, to work for women in the industry, expanding their voice, their vision, and their clout.
-In that capacity, she created the Women in the Arts & Media Coalition Communal Calendar and oversees the production of #StageOpps and #ScreenOpps, their monthly newsletters of Submission Opportunities in Theatre and in Film/Video with a focus on opportunities for women and other special populations, done with the support of WomenArts (originators of the newsletter) and the League of Professional Theatre Women, of which Shellen is V.P. of Programming and Co-Chair of the Mentoring Committee.
-She is also a member of the National Theatre Conference, where she works with the Women Playwrights Initiative.
+Shellen is Co-President of the League of Professional Theatre Women, and 1st Vice President and Past President of the Women in the Arts & Media Coalition, Inc. which brings together many unions, guilds, and associations, to work for women in the industry, expanding their voice, their vision, and their clout.
+In that capacity, she created the Women in the Arts & Media Coalition Communal Calendar and oversees the production of #StageOpps and #ScreenOpps, their monthly newsletters of Submission Opportunities in Theatre and in Film/Video with a focus on opportunities for women and other special populations, done with the support of WomenArts (originators of the newsletter).
+She is also a member of the National Theatre Conference, where she chairs the Women Playwrights Initiative.

 ARTICLES, POEMS, and the MONDAY MORNING QUOTE

 Her philosophical musings on artistry as a means of understanding ourselves and living more deeply, truly, and meaningfully have been read by thousands in her weekly think piece, the “Monday Morning Quote” which goes out on the internet first thing each Monday to an ever-increasing list of subscribers.
 Read quote pieces and/or subscribe.
-Her eloquence on these issues have also been read by many more in five cover pieces for Back Stage, the Performing Arts Weekly.
+Her eloquence on these issues have also been read by many more in five cover pieces for Back Stage, the Performing Arts Weekly, when its Editor was Sherry Eaker.
 Back Stage articles.
 Each December she writes a poem for the new year, usually illustrating it as well.
 New Year Poems.

 TEACHING ARTIST and LIBRARY SERVICES

-Shellen was a Children's Librarian for the New York Public Library for five years, and continues her work in schools and libraries, appearing in performance for young children, and doing Theatre and Music Workshops for children and young adults.
-She also does professional development with librarians, teachers, and parents, and teaching artist residencies in the tri-state area.
+Shellen was a Children's Librarian for the New York Public Library for five years, and continued her work in schools and libraries for a number of years more, appearing in performance for young children, and doing Theatre and Music Workshops for children and young adults.
+She has also done professional development with librarians, teachers, and parents, and teaching artist residencies in the tri-state area.
 One of her most memorable performances was at the Countee Cullen Branch of NYPL in central Harlem, where she and storyteller Bob Basey performed Story-Songs and Protest Songs from the Sixties for Black History Month.
 She has an MILS (Masters in Information and Library Science) with honors from Syracuse University, and is a member of the Beta Phi Mu honor society.

 Shellen is a proud member of most writers’, directors', and performers’ unions in our industry.